-2.2 Trends in population development
+1.3 Trends in population development

 Key demographic and socio-economic indicators representing various population changes in Central Europe are presented in this chapter.
 In the first part indicators related to population ageing (mean age, birth rate, death rate, and life expectancy at birth) are dealt with.
 In the second part indicators related to population shrinkage (population change, total fertility rate, components of population change, unemployment level) are discussed.
-In the third part indicators using specific age groups are examined (young-age dependency ratio, old-age dependency ratio).
+In the third part indicators using specific age groups are examined (young-age-dependency ratio, old-agedependency ratio).
 In the last part the future outlook of population development in Central Europe is discussed.
 Each group of indicators is briefly introduced and the main lesson learned from their analysis is highlighted in the conclusion of the section.
 The individual indicators are always shown in the form of a map depicting the spatial patterns in NUTS 3 regions in Central Europe and respective commentary explaining the main features displayed.

-Besides the demographic and socio-economic indicators presented later in this chapter additional indicators were considered.
-Indicators of the household size, in-migration, out-migration, selective migration, commuting, housing vacancy share, capacity of primary schools, poverty rate, number of pensioners, and part-time employment were reviewed in partner countries, but were not available in requested detail in all Central European countries and thus could not be used for comparative analysis.
-The indicator of active population was available with the requested detail but were not utilised in the analysis due to methodological problems7.
+Besides the demographic and socio-economic indicators presented later in this chapter, additional indicators were considered.
+The indicators of household size, immigration, outmigration, selective migration, commuting, housing vacancy share, capacity of primary schools, poverty rate, number of pensioners, and part-time employment were reviewed in Central European countries, but were not available in requested detail in all Central European countries and thus could not be used for comparative analysis.
+The indicator of active population was available with the requested detail but was not utilised in the analysis due to methodological problems.33